osarrat/sigmah-website/GSOC_to_do.markdown

   * A icon for the File Insert button on the CKE editor is now the default logo of the IMCE browser, that can be changed by changing the file : sites/all/modules/ckeditor/plugins/imce/images/icon.gif  to any othe image of dimensions (16x16px)
   * The button is located just next to the deafult button for Image insertion on CKE toolbar.
   * Expected Behaviour tested on local copy of the software !!
 Working Fine !!

+7) Added SEO friendly URLS for all pages
+  * The new content created will have an automatic alias setup
+  * I have manually updated the alias of all the old content
+  * the old links of the form node/123 will still work, because we are only setting up an alias
+  * an user can override the automatic alias by going to "URL path settings" in the content creation page, and unchecking the checkbox saying "Automatic alias" and then fill in the desired alias in the box below